Daniel Brodin

-Daniel Brodin (born 9 February 1990) is a Swedish professional ice hockey right winger who is currently playing for Djurgårdens IF Hockey in the HockeyAllsvenskan (Allsv).
+Daniel Brodin (born 9 February 1990) is a Swedish professional ice hockey right winger who is currently playing for Djurgårdens IF Hockey in the Swedish Hockey League (SHL).
 Brodin has represented Sweden internationally at the 2010 World Junior Championships.
 He was drafted by the Toronto Maple Leafs, who selected him in the fifth round of the 2010 NHL Entry Draft.

 Playing career

 Brodin participated in the 2006 TV-pucken, playing for Stockholm Röd.
 He scored one goal and two points but couldn't help the team get promoted to the playoffs.
 He played the rest of the 2006–07 season in Almtuna IS' J20 team.
 He moved to Djurgårdens IF the following season, where he played in Djurgården's J18 team for most of the season.

 Brodin was promoted to the J20 team for the 2008–09 season.
 The team made it to the playoffs but was beaten by Brynäs IF in the semifinals.
 Brodin joined Djurgården's senior team as an extra player for the away game against Luleå HF on 12 February 2009, but did not get any time on the ice.
 He made his real Elitserien debut against Modo Hockey on 10 November 2009, two days later on 12 November, he scored his first point, an assist to Marcus Krüger who scored the 2–2 goal against Luleå HF.
 Brodin scored the 2–1 goal in the derby against Södertälje SK on 14 November 2009.
 It proved to be the game-winning goal and was also his first goal in Elitserien.

 Brodin was selected by the Toronto Maple Leafs in the fifth round of the 2010 NHL Entry Draft.
 Brodin signed a two-year extension with Djurgården on 4 March 2011.

 On 3 May 2019, Brodin joined HC Fribourg-Gottéron of the National League (NL) on a one-year deal worth CHF 650,000.